xavanty/ralph_copilot/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
+4. Run the test suite: `bats tests/` (ensure all tests pass)
-4. Test with `./install.sh` and sample projects
+5. Test with `./install.sh` and sample projects
-5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Commit your changes (`git commit -m 'Add amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request
+8. Open a Pull Request

+### Development Guidelines

+- All new features should include tests
+- Maintain or improve test coverage (currently 60%, target 90%+)
+- Follow existing code patterns and conventions
+- Update documentation for user-facing changes
+- See [IMPLEMENTATION_PLAN.md](IMPLEMENTATION_PLAN.md) for development roadmap

 ## 📄 License